 As of 2018, 41.3 million people were living in internal displacement, of which 28 million were new displacements.
 Of those 28 million, 17.2 million were a result of disasters representing nearly two-thirds of new displacements (Center for Disaster Philanthropy, 2019) often contributed to earthquakes or floods.
-When Hurricane Matthew devastated Haiti in 2010, the severity of its destruction on Haiti’s vulnerable infrastructure was no surprise.
-The alarming fact is that a decade after Hurricane Matthew, there still exists multiple internally-displaced tent communities facing constant eviction amidst riots despite the enormous funding providing in hurricane relief.
+Following the 2010 Haiti earthquake, the severity of its destruction on Haiti’s vulnerable infrastructure was no surprise.
+The alarming fact is that a decade later, there still exists multiple internally-displaced tent communities facing constant eviction amidst riots despite the enormous funding providing in hurricane relief.

 In disasters, long-term recovery (LTR) occurs roughly 2-10 years following the onset of disaster in which the process of restoration, rebuilding, and reshaping the physical, social, economic, and natural environment through pre-event planning and post-event action (Rubin, 2009) occurs.
-With the growth of resilience and sustainability in emergency management, the ten-year anniversary of Hurricane Matthew in Haiti should be celebratory, but consequences of failure in the humanitarian aid system have contributed to equivocal brokenness among the Haitian population, especially those still displaced from the outcome of Hurricane Matthew.
+With the growth of resilience and sustainability in emergency management, the ten-year anniversary 2010 Haiti earthquake should be celebratory, but consequences of failure in the humanitarian aid system have contributed to equivocal brokenness among the Haitian population, especially those still displaced from the disaster.

 While emergency management, has invested time and research into the concept of resilience, the humanitarian aid system still operates on the concept of relief.
 According to the Community and Regional Resilience Institute, resilience is the “capability to anticipate risk, limit impact, and bounce back rapidly through survival, adaptability, evolution, and growth in the face of turbulent change (Plodinec, 2009).
 Understanding that reducing vulnerability, improving preparedness, and increasing mitigation can generate improved disaster outcomes while decreasing disaster cots, resilience has become a focal point in improving response to disasters globally.
 However, the humanitarian aid system still focuses the majority of time and resources on the shortest aspect of the disaster cycle (relief and response) without investing aid into improving resilience and sustainability through LTR.